-Similarly, Tranche Write-down Amounts for the Group 2 Notes will be allocated (after allocation of the related Senior Reduction Amount and Subordinate Reduction Amount) first, to reduce any Overcollateralization Amount for Loan Group 2 for such Payment Date, until such Overcollateralization Amount is reduced to zero.
-Thereafter, all additional Tranche Write-down Amounts for Loan Group 2 will be allocated to reduce the Class Notional Amounts of the Group 2 Reference Tranches in the following order of priority: first, to the Class 2B and Class 2B-H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2, second, to the Class 2M-2B and Class 2M-BH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2; third, to the Class 2M-2A and Class 2M-AH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2, fourth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount for Loan Group 2; and fifth, to the Class 2A-H Reference Tranche; in each case until the Class Notional Amount of each such Class is reduced to zero.
-Any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes for such Payment Date).
-If any Group 2 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.
-Any such allocations will result, in turn, in investment losses to the related Noteholders.
-Moreover, since the Minimum Credit Enhancement Test for Group 2 is not satisfied on the Closing Date, any reductions in the Class 2B and Class 2B-H Reference Tranches, Class 2M-2B and Class 2M-BH Reference Tranches, Class 2M-2A and Class 2M-AH Reference Tranches or Class 2M-1 and Class 2M-1H Reference Tranches may further delay the Group 2 Subordinate Percentage from meeting the related Minimum Credit Enhancement Test and thus further delay the allocation of certain payments of principal to the Group 2 Notes entitled to principal.
-Similarly, Modification Loss Amounts may be allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches-Allocation of Modification Loss Amount-Group 2" and will result in a corresponding reduction of the Interest Payment Amount of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable.
-If any Group 2 RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.
+2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
+Any such allocations will result, in turn, in investment losses to the Noteholders.
+Moreover, since the Minimum Credit Enhancement Test for is not satisfied on the Closing Date, any reductions in the Class 2B and Class 2B-H Reference Tranches, Class 2M-2B and Class 2M-BH Reference Tranches, Class 2M-2A and Class 2M-AH Reference Tranches or Class 2M-1 and Class 2M-1H Reference Tranches may further delay the Subordinate Percentage from meeting the Minimum Credit Enhancement Test and thus further delay the allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches-Allocation of Modification Loss Amount" and will result in a corresponding reduction of the Interest Payment Amount of the Class 2M-1, Class 2M-2B or Class 2B Notes, as applicable.
+If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class 2M-1, Class 2M-2B or Class 2B Notes, as applicable.
+If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class 2M-1, Class 2M-2B or Class 2B Notes, as applicable.
+If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.

-As such, (i) because the Class 2B Reference Tranche is subordinate to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches and has no Reference Tranches subordinate to it, the Class 2B Notes will be more sensitive than the Class 2M-1, Class 2M-2A and Class 2M-2B Notes to Tranche Write-down Amounts; (ii) because the Class 2M-2B Reference Tranche is subordinate to the Class 2M-1 and Class 2M-2A Reference Tranches, the Class 2M-2B Notes will be more sensitive than the Class 2M-1 and Class 2M-2A Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 2B Reference Tranche is reduced to zero; and (iii) because the Class 2M-2A Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2A Notes will be more sensitive than the Class 2M-1 Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 2B and Class 2M-2B Reference Tranches are reduced to zero.
+As such, (i) because the Class 2B Reference Tranche is subordinate to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches and has no Reference Tranches subordinate to it, the Class 2B Notes will be more sensitive than the Class 2M-1, Class 2M-2A and Class 2M-2B Notes to Tranche Write-down Amounts; (ii) because the Class 2M-2B Reference Tranche is subordinate to the Class 2M-1 and Class 2M-2A Reference Tranches, the Class 2M-2B Notes will be more sensitive than the Class 2M-1 and Class 2M-2A Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 2B Reference Tranche is reduced to zero; and (iii) because the Class 2M-2A Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2A Notes will be more sensitive than the Class 2M-1 Reference Tranche, the Class 2M-2A Notes will be more sensitive than the Class 2M-1 Notes to Tranche Write-down Amounts after the Class 2M-1 Notes to Tranche Write-down Amounts after the Class 2M-2B Reference Tranche is Reference Tranche after the Class Notional Amounts of the Class 2M-1 Reference Tranche, the Class Notional Amounts of the Class 2M-2B Reference Tranche after the Class Notional Amounts of the Class 2M-2B Reference Tranche are reduced to zero.